hkwu/ghastly/docs/guide.md

   `loadCommands()` does *not* take an array as an argument.
 In that case, you should use array spread to expand the array: `dispatcher.loadCommands(...commands)`.
 </p>

-### Commands
+### Configurators
 The main purpose of Ghastly is to ease the design and management of client commands.
 This allows you to avoid the boilerplate and/or spaghetti code that inevitably results when defining inline commands with the native Discord.js events system.

-Unlike other command frameworks, Ghastly doesn't export any base `Command` class.
-Commands are defined as functions.
+Ghastly doesn't export any base `Command` class; commands are defined as functions.
 This is meant to encourage stateless commands, which will help keep your code focused and easy to reason about.

 ```js
 function ping() {